issaczerubbabela/db/backend/README.md

 ## 🗄️ Database

-The API uses SQLite database with TypeORM as the ORM.
+The API uses SQLite database with TypeORM as the ORM and better-sqlite3 driver.
 The database file is located at the root of the project (`automation_database.db`).

 ### Database Configuration
-- **Type:** SQLite
+- **Type:** SQLite (better-sqlite3)
 - **File:** `../automation_database.db`
 - **Auto-sync:** Enabled in development
 - **Logging:** Enabled in development